DHARPA-Project/kiara.documentation/docs/extending_kiara/creating_modules/the_basics.md

 !!! note
     The `example` string token at the end of the above command filters the output to operations that match the token.

 This module comes as example code with the project template, and is located in the `src/kiara_plugin/my_kiara_module/my_kiara_module.py` Python file.
-It only serves as an example and blueprint for your own modules, and you can the module class within the file if you wish.
+It only serves as an example and blueprint for your own modules, and you can delete the module class within the file if you wish.

 ### Pre-loading a table dataset